imahbub/evilapple/pages/amazon.md

 # The evil of Amazon as a company

 Amazon is one of the largest company in the US with a wide range of consumer and enterprise products and service offerings.
-While they have one of the world's biggest cloud business, they are mostly known to the general consumer for Amazon Ecommerce[^1] which sells multitudes of products offered by many merchants.
+While they have one of the world's biggest cloud business, they are mostly known to the general consumer for Amazon Ecommerce which sells multitudes of products offered by many merchants.

 ## Scores